dey27/covid-verifier/documentations/setup.md

 ```
 sudo service postgresql start
 pgadmin3 &
 Double click on localhost and connect to it.
-The DB django-angular-skeleton would be present there.
+The DB sabar would be present there.
 ```

 #### Open Pycharm

 ```
 /home/username/pycharm-community-2019.2.3/bin/pycharm.sh &
-File> Open> choose folder django-angular-skeleton
+File> Open> choose folder sabar
 Attach in same window (this option will be provided when other repo’s are opened, this will come later while setting up core, common etc.)
 File
 	> Settings